 “I know what you mean.”
 She responded.

-The petite little woman, had the features of a strong tribe in Africa I had once studied and as if to match her ancestor’s will she was in complete control of this rowdy class of teenagers.
+The petite little woman, had the features of a strong tribe in Africa I once studied and as if to match her ancestor’s will she was in complete control of this rowdy class of teenagers.
 Every disability was penned up here in this place and they all seemed angry about that.
 Two of the boys were exchanging blows with their fists to each other’s shoulders.
 I believed the teacher could have spent most of her time with discipline and as if to answer my thoughts she spoke to the culprits who were big enough to do real physical damage to one another.

-“That’s enough of that boys.
-I sure would hate to have to send two boys to the office this early in the morning.”
+"That’s enough of that boys.
+I sure would hate to have to send two boys to the office this early in the morning."
+The delicate looking little woman was anything but soft.

-Every day the step were a new challenge but we kept at it, jerking the chair over one obstacle at a time until we reached the top.
 The brave little teacher tried in vain to get a ramp built but her efforts went unnoticed.
-Today, and I don’t really know when it was put there, a long, cement ramp stands on one side of the school.
-However, I would be safe in betting the children are still kept apart from the rest of the students.
+Today, and I don’t really know when it was put there, a long cement ramp stands on one side of the school.
+I don’t know if the children are still kept apart from the rest of the students.
+Special Education had become a kind of punishment at least this was the way students looked at it.
+Shut off like this made them a kind of spectacle and they felt less than the other students.

 Return to section index page